tammasloughran/ehfheatwaves/README.md

  * netcdftime
  * optparse

+Notes:

-You must provide a tasmax file, tasmin file and a land sea mask. e.g. python ehfheatwaves_CMIP5.py -x "/direcory/tasmax_*" -n "/direcory/tasmin_*" -m "/direcory/mask.nc" -d Make sure to use quotes if specifying multiple files with wild cards
+You must provide a tasmax file, tasmin file and a land sea mask. e.g. python ehfheatwaves.py -x "/direcory/tasmax_*" -n "/direcory/tasmin_*" -m "/direcory/mask.nc" -d Make sure to use quotes if specifying multiple files with wild cards

 Be careful when using the -d flag.
-This writes daily output of EHF values and heatwave indicators.
+This writes daily output of EHF values and heatwave indicators to a sepatate file.
 During processing, unused data are removed using the mask.
 When saving, this data need to be placed back into a very large gridded array.
 This takes up a lot of ram ~30-40GB, so make sure that you have enough ram.

+TX90pct and TN90pct heatwaves are also available.
+Only the seasonal aspects are available for now, no daily values.
+These will be output to separate files.

+Global datasets are treated differently depending on which hemisphere the data are in.
+The data are split by hemispheres, and summer heatwaves are calculated for the summer of that hemisphere.
+Heatwaves that are close to the equator should be cautiously considered.
+There is a discontinuity of season at the equator, with values at latitude 0 treated as part of the southern hemisphere.
+Additionaly, there is little seasonal variation in 90th percentile in the tropics and is sometimes somewhat bimodal.
+This raises questions about the intepretation of tropical heatwaves using these definitions.
+Bear this in mind.

+The output file names are automatically generated for the time being.
+If your input dataset does not have any metadata about which model simulation it is, then the filename will contain underscores.
+For the time being just manually rename the file to reflect the input dataset.
+Ill deal with this soon.

+This script is not parallelized.

 To do list:
  * Save EHIs to file
- * Calculate heatwaves based on TX90pct
- * Save HWA using temp rather than the EHF